czim/laravel-jsonapi/README.md

 This does *NOT* provide the means to set up the API or the means for user authorisation.

+## Disclaimer

+This is very much a work in progress at this time.
+Interface- and other breaking changes may happen.
+The old, discontinued version of this project is in the `0.9.5` branch.

 ## Version Compatibility